bcoles/kasld/docs/usage.md

 The module region exists everywhere, and is resolved from whichever directions the architecture affords.
-Where its placement is fully determined the row is a single address: a fixed segment base (MIPS), a base computed from the hardware virtual-address width (LoongArch), or one derived from a resolved `PAGE_OFFSET` (arm32, ppc32, riscv32).
+Where its placement is fully determined the row is a single address: a fixed segment base (MIPS), a base computed from the hardware virtual-address width (LoongArch), one selected by the translation mode and page size (ppc64), or one derived from a resolved `PAGE_OFFSET` (arm32, ppc32, riscv32).
 Where something is randomized or unknown it is a window instead, narrowed by the architecture's module band, by the allocator's own placement window (on x86_64 the base sits within 1024 pages of `MODULES_VADDR`), by the resolved text base where the region is anchored to the